openelb/website/content/en/docs/getting-started/installation/install-porter-on-kubesphere.md

 ---
-title: "Install Porter on KubeSphere"
+title: "Install PorterLB on KubeSphere"
-linkTitle: "Install Porter on KubeSphere"
+linkTitle: "Install PorterLB on KubeSphere"
 weight: 2
 ---

-This document describes how to install and delete Porter on the [KubeSphere](https://kubesphere.io/) web console.
+This document describes how to install and delete PorterLB on the [KubeSphere](https://kubesphere.io/) web console.

 {{< notice note >}}

-- In a Kubernetes cluster, you only need to install Porter once.
-After the installation is complete, a porter-manager deployment that contains a porter-manager pod is installed in the cluster.
-The porter-manager pod implements the functionality of Porter for the entire Kubernetes cluster.
+- In a Kubernetes cluster, you only need to install PorterLB once.
+After the installation is complete, a porter-manager Deployment that contains a porter-manager Pod is installed in the cluster.
+The porter-manager Pod implements the functionality of PorterLB for the entire Kubernetes cluster.
-- After the installation is complete, you can scale the porter-manager deployment and assign multiple Porter replicas (porter-manager pods) to multiple cluster nodes to ensure high availability.
-For details, see [Configure Multiple Porter Replicas](/docs/getting-started/configuration/configure-multiple-porter-replicas/).
+- After the installation is complete, you can scale the porter-manager Deployment and assign multiple PorterLB replicas (porter-manager pods) to multiple cluster nodes to ensure high availability.
+For details, see [Configure Multiple PorterLB Replicas](/docs/getting-started/configuration/configure-multiple-porter-replicas/).

 {{</ notice >}}

 ## Prerequisites

 You need to prepare a Kubernetes cluster with KubeSphere, and ensure that the Kubernetes version is 1.15 or later.
-Porter requires CustomResourceDefinition (CRD) v1, which is only supported by Kubernetes 1.15 or later.
+PorterLB requires CustomResourceDefinition (CRD) v1, which is only supported by Kubernetes 1.15 or later.
 You can use the following methods to install KubeSphere:

 * [Deploy a new Kubernetes cluster with KubeSphere](https://kubesphere.io/docs/installing-on-linux/).
 * [Install KubeSphere in an existing Kubernetes cluster](https://kubesphere.io/docs/installing-on-kubernetes/).

-Porter is designed to be used in bare-metal Kubernetes environments.
+PorterLB is designed to be used in bare-metal Kubernetes environments.
 However, you can also use a cloud-based Kubernetes cluster for learning and testing.

-## Install Porter on the KubeSphere Web Console
+## Install PorterLB on the KubeSphere Web Console

 1. Log in to the KubeSphere console and go to your workspace.